09 Feb 2019

 - Dismount and unplug or power off external drives.

-It will run for about 15 minutes, then reboot, then run for about an hour, then reboot again.
+- The installer will run for about 15 minutes, then reboot, then run for about an hour, then reboot again.
+Might ask for your password again.

 the safest thing to do is to say NO.